 2. Is your juicer safe to use for juice fasting?

 All that I have to say here about safe juice fasting includes using a safe juice extractor.
 I often discourage use of a centrifugal juicer for juice fasting as it may do more harm to you than good.
 Please read about whether your juicer is safe.

 If you can, invest in a good gear juicer (like the Alpha Juicer or the Green Power Kempo) that will last you a lifetime in providing you fresh juices in the best form.
 Another disadvantage of using a centrifugal juicer is that it’s not as effective for juicing green vegetables which are the most important ingredients in a healing fast.
-Also, a word of caution, by using a centrifugal juicer, the result of your juice fast may not be as effective as if you would use a gear juicer.
+Also, a word of caution, by using a centrifugal juicer, the result of your juice fast may not be as optimum as if you would use a gear juicer.

 I’ve had people tell me that they get well too using a centrifugal juicer.
 Fine with that.
 But I’ve also come across people whose health had deteriorated even though drinking juices over the years, which I discovered were extracted using centrifugal juicers.
-The cause may or may not be the juicer used, but, understanding what oxidation does to the body, I would not take the chances of drinking oxidized juices.
+The cause may or may not be the type of juicer used, but, understanding what oxidation does to the body, I would not take the chances of drinking oxidized juices.
 You decide which way you want to go.

 When Is The Best Time Of The Year To Juice Fast/Feast?

 There is no doubt that juice fasting is a great thing to do to detoxify and to heal a health condition.
 However, when it comes to deciding on the time of the year to juice fast, there are a few things you need to consider.

 First of all, consider where you live.
 If you live in a place that is hot and humid all-year round, such as countries near the Equator, then juice fasting at any time of the year is an easy decision.
 Any time is a good time!